pagkly/Zed/Investopedia3/Welfare Definition.md

 Welfare Definition
 ## What Is Welfare?

 Welfare refers to a range of government programs that provide financial or other aid to individuals or groups who cannot support themselves.
 Welfare programs are typically funded by taxpayers and allow people to cope with financial stress during rough periods of their lives.
 In most cases, people who use welfare will receive a biweekly or monthly payment.
-The goals of welfare vary, as it looks to promote the pursuance of work, education or, in some instances, a better [standard of living](https://www.investopedia.com/terms/s/standard-of-living.asp).
+The goals of welfare vary, as it looks to promote the pursuance of work, education or, in some instances, a better [[standard of living]](https://www.investopedia.com/terms/s/standard-of-living.asp).

 ### Key Takeaways